drupalsocialinitiative/social_auth_slack/README.txt

 INTRODUCTION
 ------------

-Social Auth Slack Module is a Slack Authentication integration for Drupal.
+Social Auth Slack Module is a Slack authentication integration for Drupal.
+It is based on the Social Auth and Social API projects

 REQUIREMENTS
 ------------